mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ## Overview

-This guide will walk you through the essentials of how a user can create a benchmark using MedPerf.
-The main tasks can be summarized as follows:
+In this guide, you will learn how a user can use MedPerf to create a benchmark.
+The key tasks can be summarized as follows:

-1. Implement a valid workflow
+1. Implement a valid workflow.
-2. Develop a demo dataset
+2. Develop a demo dataset.
-3. Test your workflow
+3. Test your workflow.
-4. Submitting the MLCubes to the MedPerf server
+4. Submitting the MLCubes to the MedPerf server.
-5. Host the demo dataset
+5. Host the demo dataset.
-6. Submit the benchmark to the MedPerf server
+6. Submit the benchmark to the MedPerf server.

-We assume that you had [set up the general testing environment](setup.md).
+It's assumed that you have already set up the general testing environment as explained in the [setup guide](setup.md).

 {% include "getting_started/shared/before_we_start.md" %}

 ## 1. Implement a Valid Workflow

-This is accomplished by implementing three [MLCubes](../mlcubes/mlcubes.md):
+The implementation of a valid workflow is accomplished by implementing three [MLCubes](../mlcubes/mlcubes.md):

-1. **The Data Preparator MLCube:** This MLCube will be used to transform raw data into a dataset ready for the AI model execution.
+1. **Data Preparator MLCube:** This MLCube will transform raw data into a dataset ready for the AI model execution.
 All data owners willing to participate in this benchmark will have their data prepared using this MLCube.
 A tutorial on how to implement data preparation MLCubes can be found [here](../mlcubes/mlcube_data.md).

-2. **The Reference Model MLCube:** This MLCube will contain an example model implementation for the desired AI task.
-It should be compatible with the data preparation MLCube (i.e. the outputs of the data preparation MLCube can be directly fed as inputs to this MLCube).
+2. **Reference Model MLCube:** This MLCube will contain an example model implementation for the desired AI task.
+It should be compatible with the data preparation MLCube (i.e., the outputs of the data preparation MLCube can be directly fed as inputs to this MLCube).
 A tutorial on how to implement model MLCubes can be found [here](../mlcubes/mlcube_models.md).

-3. **The Metrics MLCube:** This MLCube will be responsible for evaluating the performance of a model.
-It should be compatible with the reference model MLCube (i.e. the outputs of the reference model MLCube can be directly fed as inputs to this MLCube).
+3. **Metrics MLCube:** This MLCube will be responsible for evaluating the performance of a model.
+It should be compatible with the reference model MLCube (i.e., the outputs of the reference model MLCube can be directly fed as inputs to this MLCube).
 A tutorial on how to implement metrics MLCubes can be found [here](../mlcubes/mlcube_metrics.md).

 For this tutorial, we have already implemented the three mlcubes for the task of chest X-ray classification.
-The implementations can be found here: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/chexpert_prep), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/xrv_densenet), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/metrics).
-We have setup these mlcubes locally for you and can be found in your workspace folder under the names: `chexpert_prep`, `xrv_densenet`, and `metrics`.
+The implementations can be found in the following links: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/chexpert_prep), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/xrv_densenet), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/metrics).
+We set up these mlcubes locally for you and they can be found in your workspace folder under `chexpert_prep`, `xrv_densenet`, and `metrics`.

 ## 2. Develop a Demo Dataset